valeriouberti/order-service-test/README.md

 - `DB_SSLMODE`: The database SSL mode (default: `disable`).
 - `ENV`: The application environment (default: `development`).
 - `LOG_LEVEL`: The log level (default: `info`).

+## Design Considerations

+This order service project was designed with a microservices mindset, focusing on modularity, maintainability.
+The service follows a clear separation of concerns across layers—routing, service, and repository—to facilitate ease of testing and future enhancements.

+A key design decision was to use Go’s built-in net/http library instead of a more opinionated framework such as Gin.
+The reasoning behind this was twofold.
+First, the net/http package offers developers full visibility and control over the HTTP handling pipeline without hidden abstractions, which is vital when building services at scale or under performance constraints.
+Second, reducing external dependencies for simple project like this, ensuring that the service remains lightweight and straightforward to maintain.

+In summary, this design approach was chosen to ensure clarity and efficiency while keeping the code flexible.

+## Database Considerations

+PostgreSQL was chosen as the database backend due to its robustness, reliability, and extensive feature set.
+Here are the key reasons for its selection:

+- **Stability and Performance:** PostgreSQL offers a high level of data consistency and can efficiently handle complex queries and high transaction volumes, making it ideal for an order service that may scale over time.
+- **ACID Compliance:** With full support for ACID transactions, PostgreSQL ensures that all order-related operations are executed reliably, guaranteeing data integrity even under concurrent access.
+- **Extensibility and Features:** The rich ecosystem of data types, indexing options, and support for custom functions allows for flexible data manipulation and optimizations as the application evolves.
+- **Community and Ecosystem:** Being widely adopted, PostgreSQL benefits from a large community, active development, and frequent updates, which provides a level of assurance and access to a vast array of extensions and tools.
+- **Ease of Integration:** The integration with Go is straightforward via robust PostgreSQL drivers.
+This minimizes boilerplate code and leverages Docker Compose for easy local provisioning and testing.

+## Future Improvements

+- **Authentication Middleware:**
+  Implement an authentication middleware to secure API endpoints.
+This middleware will validate user tokens or api keys to restrict access based on authorization levels, ensuring that only authenticated users or services can perform sensitive operations.

+- **Product Management API:**
+  Introduce new API endpoints to manage products, including inserting, updating, and deleting product records.
+This new functionality will enable dynamic updates to the product catalog.

+- **Enhanced Error Handling:**
+  Standardize error responses using custom error objects.
+This will improve client-side error processing and streamline debugging.

+- **API Documentation:**
+  Integrate tools like Swagger or OpenAPI to generate interactive API documentation, making it easier for developers and external integrators to understand and use the API.

+- **Performance & Scalability Enhancements:**
+  Consider adding database indexing improvements and caching mechanisms to further boost performance as the service scales.

+- **Monitoring and Logging:**
+  Incorporate advanced logging and monitoring solutions to gain deeper insights into application performance and errors, which can aid in proactive troubleshooting.